AbhijnanVegi/Kurkure/Group Project-1.md

     - Retrieve details of all the products available.
     - Retrieve details of all the users registered.
 2. Projection
-    - List of all oders above the value of certain amount.
+    - List of all orders above the value of certain amount.
     - List of all reviews for a particular product rated above a certain rating.
 3. Aggregate
     - Product with maximum sales.